Are RIF and RSK going to become one organization?

 Although it doesn’t happen very often, we do planned fresh restarts of the RSK Testnet blockchain.
 This means that all account balances go to zero.
 A Testnet reset has been recently executed, so there is no way to recover Testnet funds once this is done.
 RSK Faucet still exists and you can get Testnet RBTCs and also Testnet RIF - tRIF.

 General information: Lumino

-The RIF Lumino network is already available to the general public. (for more information visit: RIF Lumino
+The RIF Lumino network is already available to the general public.
+For more information visit: RIF Payments.

 Having said this, making Lumino a user-friendly internet of value is one of RIF’s main priorities.
 For that reason, Lumino has already been integrated with the RIF Naming Service (RNS) which simplifies significantly the usability for non-technical users.